Pimpin' All Over the World

 "Pimpin' All Over the World" is a song by American rapper Ludacris featuring singer Bobby Valentino.
 The song was released on May 16, 2005, as the fourth and final single from Ludacris's fourth studio album, The Red Light District (2004), and was produced by Polow da Don and Donnie Scantz.
-The track features Ludacris rapping the verses and Valentino on the chorus.
-"Pimpin' All Over the World" reached number nine on the US Billboard Hot 100 and number two on the Billboard Hot Rap Tracks chart.
-The song includes a cameo from comic Katt Williams as well as additional vocals from Keri Hilson.
+Compositionally, Ludacris performs three verses on the song, Valentino performs the hook with backing harmonies from then-unknown singer Keri Hilson, and comedian Katt Williams provides a spoken word act on the outro.
+"Pimpin' All Over the World" reached number nine on the US Billboard Hot 100, and number two on the Billboard Hot Rap Tracks chart.

 Music video

-The video of the song, filmed in Durban, South Africa, features the group on tropical islands relaxing, drinking, and watching women with binoculars as they dance.
+The video for "Pimpin' All Over the World", filmed in Durban, South Africa, features Ludacris and Bobby Valentino on tropical islands relaxing, drinking, and watching women with binoculars as they dance.